- Latin America

 - Video Library

-Tips for Finding Work as an ESL Teacher in the Middle East - Tunisia, Jordan, Iraq + More
+Tips for Finding Work as an ESL Teacher in Tunisia, Jordan, & Iraq

 As I understand it, it’s a fairly straight-forward process to find teaching work in Asia.
 I wouldn’t know.
 I’ve only taught in the Middle East and North Africa, specifically Tunisia, Jordan and Iraq.
 I also participated in informal language exchanges in Lebanon that had an English-teaching component.
 Finding teaching work in the Gulf, where there are tons of jobs, is fairly simple, although the hiring standards can be quite high.
 It’s easier for new teachers to get jobs in places like Jordan, Egypt, Tunisia and Morocco, but there’s not a ton of information about teaching in the region online.
 In this article, I’ll explain how I found my teaching jobs in Tunisia, Jordan and Iraq, and offer some advice for other countries, too.